rallen10/public-deep-rl/p1_navigation/Report.md

 python training_analysis vanilla_scores.pkl ddqn_scores.pkl
 ```

-will render a plot of the learning curves for the vanilla and double DQN algorithm based on training data stored in the respective `.pkl` pickle files
+will render a plot of the learning curves for the vanilla and double DQN algorithm based on training data stored in the respective `.pkl` pickle files.
+The ability to render plots from command line using saved pickle files makes it easier and faster to iterate on the post-processing scripts without re-running training.

 The following hyperparameters were used during training: